Dhyana in Buddhism: Observing the breath

 During sitting meditation, practitioners usually assume a position such as the lotus position, half-lotus, Burmese, or yoga postures, using the dhyāna mudrā.
 To regulate the mind, awareness is directed towards counting or watching the breath or by bringing that awareness to the energy center below the navel (see also ānāpānasati).
 Often, a square or round cushion placed on a padded mat is used to sit on; in some other cases, a chair may be used.
-This practice may simply be called sitting dhyāna, which is zuòchán (坐禅) in Chinese, zazen (坐禅) in Japanese, jwaseon (坐禅) in Korean, and tọa thiền in Vietnamese.
+This practice may simply be called sitting dhyāna, which is zuòChan (坐禅) in Chinese, zazen (坐禅) in Japanese, jwaseon (坐禅) in Korean, and tọa thiền in Vietnamese.

 Observing the mind

 In the Sōtō school of Zen, meditation with no objects, anchors, or content, is the primary form of practice.
 The meditator strives to be aware of the stream of thoughts, allowing them to arise and pass away without interference.
 Considerable textual, philosophical, and phenomenological justification of this practice can be found throughout Dōgen's Shōbōgenzō, as for example in the "Principles of Zazen" and the "Universally Recommended Instructions for Zazen".
 In the Japanese language, this practice is called Shikantaza.